mit-pdos/secfs-skeleton/README.md

  - **At least** one of the "Ideas for improvements" listed further down in this document, or some other non-trivial feature.
 This should be discussed in your design document, and you will be expected to explain it during the checkoff with the TAs.
+If you wish to implement a feature that is not in the list below, you should contact the course staff first.

 For these requirements, the exact definition of a file is important.
 In particular, when we say that a file `f` is `p`-readable, what we mean is